graph-gophers/graphql-go/README.md

 The goal of this project is to provide full support of the [September 2025 GraphQL specification](https://spec.graphql.org/September2025/) with a set of idiomatic, easy to use Go packages.

-While still under development (`internal` APIs are almost certainly subject to change), this library is safe for production use.

 ## Features

 - minimal API